ishtiaqhimel/notes/kubernetes/kubernetes.md

 - we can create namespaces using configmap or kubectl command

 **Label**
-- Labels are key-value pairs that are attached to objects such as pods.
+- Labels are key-value pairs that are attached to objects such as Pods and ReplicaSets.
 Labels are intended to be used to identifying attributes of objects that are meaningful and relevant to users.

 **Label Selectors**
 - Using label selector, the client/user can identify a set of objects